dkittle/learning_akka_book/README.md

 ## Chapter 3 Mob Coding

 Let's take what we learned in Chapter 3 and apply it to finish an implementation of grabbing and storing content.
- You are encouraged to play with ask and tell to design a solution that makes your coding self happy.
+ You are encouraged to play with `ask` and `tell` to design a solution that makes your coding-self happy.

 ### Structure
 We’ll split up into groups of 2-3 people and work on a problem together.
 One person will “drive” at any given time,